bmonreal/adv_lab_data_analysis/tech_intro/git.md

 Git has done some things which are worth pointing out.
 It recognizes that the import statements and the Gnewton definition are in both edit histories; they're there intact in the new merged chain.
 It recognizes that the function "force" was edited to be named to "scalar\_force" and it thinks there is no problem making that edit in the new merged chain (even though it's a pure product of the `master` branch).
 When it sees both a new function and a modified plot  command, it's confused.
 Were you trying to do this merge to change the plot command?
 Or to add the vector\_force function?
 Or both?
 It doesn't know.

 Git has given you a job: look at everything between the angle-brackets, equals-signs, and other-angle-brackets, and edit away the things you don't want.
-Emacs makes this pretty easy in simple case, but it's really just editing.
+There are tools that make this easier, but in simple cases your text editor will do fine---just edit away the unwanted code choices, then the bracket-and-arrow-and-equals lines.
 When you're done editing, commit the results.
 Here's my edit:

 ```
  $ cat sim.py